- Becker Library

 As part of your Washington University employment or affiliation, you will have a WU email assigned, which can be accessed through O365.
-The email will be terminated by the University 60 days after employment or affiliation ends.
-If you need to change your personal email address, please update through Workday Self-Service or email Beth Elliott.
+This email will be activated when you begin your employment and will remain active until 60 days after employment or affiliation ends.
+If you need to change your personal email address, please update through Workday Self-Service and email Beth Elliott.

 PACS follows all University policies and procedures related to faculty and staff appointments.
 Faculty appointments at the Professor, Associate Professor, Assistant Professor, and Instructor levels are made through the Department of Otolaryngology (prime).

 Lecturer appointments are considered staff-level appointments and can be made prime or secondary in PACS.
 Policies and procedures for these appointments are governed by the current Washington University School of Medicine Appointments & Promotions Guidelines and Requirements (APGAR), https://facultyaffairs.med.wustl.edu/appointments-promotions/appointments-and-promotions-guidelines-and-requirements-apgar/.
 Decisions about other staff appointments and hirings are made by the PACS Office and must be approved by Human Resources.

 Except under certain conditions, secondary faculty and lecturer appointments will not be formally considered until the individual has completed an academic year of teaching or other formal participation in PACS.
 Similarly, after one academic year without formal participation, appointments may be deactivated.
 Faculty and staff appointments are renewed annually at the start of the academic year.
 All faculty must be in compliance with the University’s policies and procedures (e.g., annual financial disclosure, verification of contact information).